flashcarts/nds-index/_card/ace3ds-x.md

 Keep in mind that this flashcart **will not work** in either mode without a microSD card inserted.

-This flashcart will use ACE Wood 1.62, not to be confused with R4 Wood 1.62.
-ACE Wood 1.62 is based on the open source R4 Wood 1.25, and adds some patches on top of it to support more modern games.
-However, it is missing some patches for newer games and some titles (like Warioware D.I.Y) may refuse to launch.
-Others like Pokemon Black/White 2 are missing anti-piracy patches and require you to either have the "Bypass Anti-Piracy" cheat to be enabled, or have a pre-patched ROM.

 {% include kernels/ace_wood.md %}